sol-eng/slurm-docker-cluster/README.md

 docker-compose up -d
 ```

+Note: You can set SLURM_VERSION to the version of your slurm-docker-cluster container to run RStudio Workbench with a version other than 19.05.2.

 ## RStudio Workbench availability

 Once the cluster is up and running, RSWB is available at http://localhost:8787